Yoga and Quantum Physics

 The way in which we experience the world changes as we refine our approach to it.
 Any type of asana-pranayama will do this to a degree, but if you turn your practice into a conscious act of self-healing that involves an active dialogue between body/energy and mind/heart, the results will be more powerful.
 In the context of yoga, as well as Quantum physics, the body (or matter in general) cannot be spoken of as divorced from energy.
 Though asana practice brings similar tangible results to those of conventional exercise routines, especially when coupled with pranayama, the energetic realignment that happens is empirically undeniable and scientifically measurable.
 Quantum physics has revealed that matter in fact consists of spaces held together by energy.
 The thing that is more “real”, in the sense that it informs the qualities and characteristics of a thing, is this energy, not the object itself.
 That energy responds immediately when it comes into contact with other force fields, and our mind, though not itself the source, directs energy.
 Hence, as soon as the instruments of perception are directed to a thing, it responds and changes; so it is with the body in yoga.
 This is why for our practice to be truly effective and transformative, it has got to make room for such interactivity.
 Furthermore, once we imbue our sadhana with greater consciousness, we will become skilled at sustaining this same level of awareness in all our actions.
 The importance of intention takes on a whole new dimension, and this realisation will cause fundamental change and improvement in our lives and that of others.

 We hereby truly take responsibility for our health and happiness.
 Even if we always intellectually understood the karmic laws of cause and effect, it is only when we begin to actually observe the connections, that we attain some measure of control over our destiny.
 Quantum Yoga provides us with the tools that allow us to move in this direction.
+We offer the best yoga classes and methods to keep the body healthy.
 The first step is simple.
 Learn to listen and pay attention to what is really going on.